BoilerplateMVC/Backbone-Require-Boilerplate/README.md

 Gruntfile.js
 ------------
-This file is ready made for you to have your entire project optimized using Grunt.js, the [Require.js Optimizer](https://github.com/jrburke/r.js/) and [almond.js](https://github.com/jrburke/almond).
+This file is ready made for you to have your entire project optimized using Grunt.js, the [Require.js Optimizer](https://github.com/jrburke/r.js/) and [AMDClean.js](https://github.com/gfranko/amdclean).

 Grunt.js is a JavaScript command line task runner that allows you to easily automate common development tasks such as code linting, minification, and unit testing.

 > Running the Jasmine Tasks with Grunt has not been implemented yet.

-Almond.js a lightweight AMD shim library created by [James Burke](https://github.com/jrburke), the creator of Require.js.
-Almond is meant for small to medium sized projects that use one concatenated/minified JavaScript file.
-If you don't need some of the advanced features that Require.js provides (lazy loading, etc) then Almond.js is great for performance.
+AMDClean.js a build tool, created by [Greg Franko](https://github.com/gfranko), that converts AMD code to standard JavaScript.
+AMDClean is meant for small to medium sized projects that use one concatenated/minified JavaScript file.
+If you don't need some of the advanced features that Require.js provides (lazy loading, etc) then AMDClean.js will greatly reduces your applications file size.

-Backbone-Require-Boilerplate sets you up to use Require.js in development and Almond.js in production.
+Backbone-Require-Boilerplate sets you up to use Require.js in development and AMDClean.js in production.
 By default, Backbone-Require-Boilerplate is in _development_ mode, so if you want to try out the production build, read the production instructions below.

 **Production Build Instructions**